Solar panels ‘to become mandatory for new homes by 2027’

 Downing Street said the panels should be installed on as many new properties as possible.

-Almost all new homes in England will be fitted with solar panels during construction within two years under plans said to have been drawn up by the Government.
+Almost all new homes in England would be fitted with solar panels during construction within two years under plans being drawn up by the Government.

 Downing Street said the panels should be installed on as many new properties as possible amid speculation that ministers will make them a mandatory requirement on new builds by 2027.